nafis4139/Personal-Finance-Tracker/7project/report.md

 ### Components

-- **Web App:**
+- **Web App (Frontend):**
-  Handles user interface, form inputs, and dashboards.
-Communicates with backend via REST API.
+  Built with React and TypeScript.
+It provides a responsive, dark-themed UI that allows users to add and view transactions, budgets, and spending analytics.
+Recharts is used for data visualization.

-- **Backend API:**
+- **Backend API (Server):**
-  Exposes endpoints for authentication, transactions, categories, and budgets.
-Handles validation, business logic, and database access.
+  Implemented in Go using the Gin framework.
+It handles authentication, data validation, REST endpoints for categories, transactions, and budgets, and interacts with PostgreSQL via a repository layer.

-- **Auth Service:**
+- **Auth Service (JWT):**
-  Issues and validates JWT tokens for authenticated requests.
+  Generates and validates JSON Web Tokens for secure session management.

-- **Database:**
+- **Database (PostgreSQL):**
-  Stores persistent data such as users, transactions, categories and budgets.
+  Stores users, categories, budgets, and transaction data.
+It supports user-level data isolation and relational integrity.

 ### Technologies Used

 - **Backend**: Go (Gin)
 - **Frontend**: React + TypeScript
 - **Database**: PostgreSQ
-- **Cloud Services**: Render
+- **Cloud Services**: Render (Frontend + Backend + Managed PostgreSQL)
 - **Container Orchestration**: Docker
+- **Visualization**: Recharts (for dashboards)

 ## Prerequisites

 ### System Requirements

-- Operating System: [e.g., Linux, macOS, Windows]
+- Operating System: Linux, macOS, Windows
-- Minimum RAM: [e.g., 8GB]
+- Minimum RAM: 8GB
-- Storage: [e.g., 10GB free space]
+- Storage: 10GB free space

 ### Required Software